Reset empowers volunteers to welcome refugees into communities across the UK.

-Meet the Reset Team
+Meet Reset's Leadership Team

 I am an experienced voluntary sector leader, researcher and educator.
 Most recently, I led local charity Learn English at Home (LEAH), training local volunteers to teach English to refugee and migrant adults with very low language levels.
 My first career was as a secondary school Citizenship teacher and I have a PhD in learning theory.